How to Apply

 - If January 20 or February 20 fall on a Saturday, Sunday, or school holiday, then the deadline will be the subsequent school day.
 If you mail the enrollment forms to the nursing office, it must be IN the nursing office by 4:00 PM NOT postmarked "4:00 PM" of the deadline date.

-- Currently selection of regular enrollees is by lottery.
-All applicants' names are randomized to the order in which we will review the enrollment forms, transcripts, waivers or test scores to insure we select ONLY qualified applicants to fill our available slots.
+- Selection of regular enrollees will include the current admission requirements and multi-criteria.
+The department will review the enrollment forms, transcripts, waivers, supporting documents, test scores to insure we select only qualified applicants to fill our available slots.

-- For LVNs Only, a separate lottery selection process for those apply for Advanced Placement (Admission into the program is subject to space availability or results of Challenge Exam).
+- For LVNs Only, a separate current admission requirements and multi-criteria selection process for those apply for Advanced Placement (Admission into the program is subject to space availability or results of Challenge Exam).

-- Qualified applicants will be sent notification by mail (U.S. Postal) approximately 8-10 weeks after the submission deadline of Conditional Enrollment selection and must notify us within the specified time stated of acceptance or refusal.
+- Notification of Space: Qualified applicants will be sent notification by mail (U.S. Postal) approximately 8-10 weeks after the submission deadline of Conditional Enrollment selection and must notify us within the specified time stated of acceptance or refusal.
 If there is no response within the stated time, the application will be disqualified and another person will be selected in their place with the same stipulations.

-- Disqualified applicants selected by lottery will be notified by mail (U.S. Postal) along with the reason(s) for the disqualifications.
+- Disqualified applicants will be notified by mail (U.S. Postal) along with the reason(s) for the disqualifications.

-- Do not contact the Nursing Office for lottery results, office staff will not provide the information.
+- Do not contact the Nursing Office for results, office staff will not provide the information.
 It is the applicants' responsibility to insure their contact addresses and phone numbers are kept current with our department.

-- Beginning with the Fall 2017 enrollment, all qualified applications selected by lottery for enrollment for FALL AND SPRING will be required to take the ATI "Test for Essential Academic Skills" (TEAS).
+- Beginning with the Fall 2017 enrollment, all qualified applications selected for conditional enrollment for FALL AND SPRING will be required to take the ATI "Test for Essential Academic Skills" (TEAS).
 The applicants must submit their FIRST ATTEMPT score.
 The applicant must receive an overall composite score of 62% passing on ATI TEAS first attempt in order to be eligible to enroll in the program.
 TEAS version V or lower WILL NOT be accepted.